 - Contemporary styles

-You should clean your antique Schoenhut toy piano carefully.
+You should clean your antique Schoenhut toy piano carefully, using a few simple steps:

 - Dust with a soft cloth.

 - Keep away from sunlight.
-The sun will not only fade the finish, it will dry the wood.
+The sun will not only fade the finish, but it'll also dry out the wood.

-- Check monthly for loose joints and other problems that may need repair.
-Minor repairs can turn into major problems if they are left undone.
+- Check your piece monthly for loose joints and other problems that may need repair.
+Minor repairs can turn into major problems if they're left undone.

-If you do have to have repairs done always find a reputable restoration specialist.
-There are some repairs that could potentially lower the value of the piano.
-Refinishing is usually not recommended as most antique collectors value the natural patina and wear of the piece.
+If you do have to have repairs done, always find a reputable restoration specialist.
+There are some repairs that could potentially lower the value of the piano, and if you're thinking about selling, you'll want to address them sooner rather than later.
+However, refinishing isn't usually recommended as most antique collectors value the natural patina and wear of the piece.

 - Set your piano up in a safe place and arrange other toys around it.
 Dolls and teddy bears are a natural match for a toy piano, but other toys will work as well.